SAP-samples/ui5con-2026-fiori-building-blocks/exercises/ex1/README.md

 The project will be generated and added to your workspace.
 This process may take a few moments.
 Once finished the **Application Information** page will show up.

 The `traveldashboard` app is added to the CAP project workspace.
 Reload SAP Business Application Studio by clicking the browser's refresh button.
+This serves as a mitigation for a potential issue with file watchers in BAS that is currently under investigation.

 ## Exercise 1.3 - Configure the custom page